When It’s Time to Ask for A Promotion

 - Do I work well with all members of the team?

-- How have I helped my manager to reducer his/her workload?
+- How have I helped my manager to reduce his/her workload?

 There are salary calculators online that can display the average salary for a person in your field.
 Imagine a manager accepts the meeting to discuss a promotion and salary expectations are under the industry rate the company can afford to pay.
 It will make you appear unprepared and if you accept a lower rate, you can potentially be paid less than your worth.